What is Divorce Law?

-- How Much is a Divorce Attorney and Who Pays Attorney Fees?
+- How Much Does a Divorce Attorney Cost, and Who Pays Attorney’s Fees?

 The answers to your divorce questions will vary based on where you live and how long you have been married.
 The following overview will give you a general understanding of divorce law to help you discuss your situation with a lawyer.

 Divorce is the legal ending of a marriage.
 You may hear people referring to divorce as a dissolution of marriage.
 In the past, divorcing couples had to identify the party at fault for the divorce.
 While fault divorces are still available in some states, every state now recognizes “no-fault” divorces.
 The grounds for a no-fault divorce are usually called “irreconcilable differences.”
-Depending on state law, you may need to undergo a waiting period after legal separation before you can obtain a final divorce.
+Depending on state law, you may have a waiting period between legal separation and obtaining a final divorce.

-While you do need a judge to sign off on your divorce decree, you don’t necessarily have to go through court hearings.
+While you need a judge to sign off on your divorce decree, you don’t necessarily have to go through court hearings.
 Most married couples split up through uncontested divorces.
-With an uncontested divorce, spouses can use alternative dispute resolution methods.
-These methods allow them to create the terms of the divorce settlement themselves.
-If you would like to make your own determinations about child custody, child support, property division, and alimony arrangements, it would be wise to try alternative dispute resolution.
+If you would like to make your own determinations about the terms of the divorce, including child custody, child support, property division, and alimony arrangements, it may be wise to try alternative dispute resolution (ADR).

 Mediation

+Mediation is a common type of ADR.
 If you choose mediation, you and your spouse will hire a neutral third party to facilitate a discussion to resolve the issues in your divorce.
 Mediation allows a divorcing couple to reach a resolution based on their situation and children’s needs.
-This allows the couple to work outside the formal judicial framework to create a personalized solution.
+This allows the couple to create a personalized solution outside the formal judicial framework.

 Collaborative Divorce

-There is no neutral third party to guide a divorcing couple in a collaborative divorce.
+No neutral third party guides a divorcing couple in a collaborative divorce.
 Instead, the couple works through the divorce together.
 The couple’s attorneys do not work against each other.
 Instead, they work with the couple to encourage agreement.
 However, if either party decides to end the collaborative process and go to divorce court, both parties will have to hire new lawyers.

 A parenting plan is a child custody arrangement that parents create through negotiation.
 If the parents cannot agree, a judge can create one during the divorce process.
-When making parenting agreements, parents may want to consider living arrangements, vacations, health care, extracurriculars, and education.
+Parents may want to consider living arrangements, vacations, health care, extracurriculars, and education when making parenting agreements.
 Parents should also think about their ability to communicate and work together to create a parenting plan that works for everyone involved.
 There are two types of custody your parenting plan will need to address:

 Legal Custody

 Courts often award joint legal custody to parents.
-Parents who have legal custody of their children have the legal right to make long-term parental decisions for their children, including education, religion, and medical care.
-When there is joint legal custody, parents will need to consider each other’s wishes and include each other in the decision-making process.
+Parents with legal custody of their children have the legal right to make long-term parental decisions, including education, religion, and medical care.
+When there is joint legal custody, parents must consider each other’s wishes and include each other in the decision-making process.

 Physical Custody